nearform/commentami/packages/commentami-backend-core/README.md

 ## Hooks

-When the application handle one or more comments, you can hook into the process to add domain specific data to each comment.
+When the application fetches one or more comments, you can hook into the process to add domain specific data to each comment.

 To do so, you can specify 2 optional functions when initializing the `commentService`.